How to Open a Bank Account in the UK: The Easy Way 2026

 Wise

-Account types: Wise personal multi-currency accounts are free to open, with no minimum balance or monthly fees to pay.
+Account types: Wise personal accounts are free to open, with no minimum balance or monthly fees to pay.

 Eligibility: Available to non-UK residents and new arrivals in the UK.
 Not all services and features are available in all locations – full details by location available on the Wise website.